+Professor James Thomson (brother of William Thomson, Lord Kelvin) illustrated the equality of pressure by a "curtain-ring" analogy shown in the diagram.
 A section of the toroid was identified, imagined to be solidified, and its equilibrium was analyzed.

 The forces exerted on the curved surfaces have no component along the normal to a plane section, so the pressures at any two points of a plane must be equal, since the fluid represented by the curtain ring was in equilibrium.

-The diagram illustrates the equality of any direction whatever, so Pascal's Principle is established.
+The diagrams illustrates the equality of pressures in orthogonal directions.
+This can be extended to any direction whatever, so Pascal's Principle is established.
 This demonstration is similar to the usual one using a triangular prism and considering the forces on the end and lateral faces separately.